JackLawhorn/Heavens-Above-Gardens-Below/Posts/Materialist magics.md

 ---

 Materialist magics are born of lingering traces of other categories of magic, most commonly [[organic magics]] still present in the organic matter of the remains of those who possess them.
-The scholars of the [[Materialists College]] identified a process by which the flow of one's [[aura]] alters this matter, physically etching magics into the flesh and bones and blood itself.
+The scholars of the [[Materialists College]] identified a process by which the flow of one's [[Albedo]] through the [[Albedo#aura|aura]] alters this matter, physically etching magics into the flesh and bones and blood itself.

 Materialist magics generally reflect the organic magics that produced them, albeit significantly less potent.
 It's common to see the materialist mages of [[Omphalos, the City of Gardens]] equipped with cloaks, rings, and any number of other trinkets that offer particularly practical [[extramundane]] properties.